slint-ui/slint/docs/building.md

 Once this is done, you should have the ```rustc``` compiler and the ```cargo``` build system installed in your path.

+*Note*: The use of stable rust is recommended over the nightly channel.

 ### For the NodeJS backend

 For the nodejs backend, the following component are needed: